 Even though this doesn't make the cancer go away, it does disallow fear to have so much power.

 We've been intentional about repeating the process, one time isn't enough when dealing with emotions, kids and cancer.
-But building a regular "check in" with your kiddo to understand how he/she feels if you're facing cancer can be very helpful.
+Building a regular "check in" with your kiddo to understand how he/she feels if you're facing cancer can be very helpful.

 #5 - Tap into professional counseling support